gogo2464/cryptatools-rs/README.md

 Where 12345 is the size of the encrypted function or code of the malware.

 The library is very very flexible.
+One of the main concept is to break custom cryptography.
+That is why you can meet classic cryptanalysis in `cryptatools`.
+This flexibility also aim to break obfuscation/encrypted malware.
+These are often written in assembly language because they deal with the system and then need to reimplement a lot of things and so their encryption method are often poorly written.

 You can automatize any task.
 There is a command line interface.